muratk5n/thirdwave/en/README.md

 ---

 Anti-trust isn't just for better capitalism, also for the power dynamic between gov and biz.
-Reagan was GOP, and a public servant.
-He had to be cognizant of the fact that in order to serve, officials need power.
+Reagan was GOP, but had to be cognizant of the fact that in order to govern, one can't be overrun by monopoly power.